webqit/webflo/README.md

   > And you get to have [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) as powerful building blocks.

-Enjoy the fullstack consistency with web standards and build a web-native app!
+Same web standards everwhere you look!
+You come off with a web-native app!
 </details>

 ## Installation